lbonomo/Tua-Forma/readme.txt

 == Changelog ==

+= 0.1.8 =
+Tested in WordPress 5.3

 = 0.1.7 =
 I add additional information in email

 = 0.1.6 =
 * I changed the email subject tag to improve GMail tagging.
 The characters "[ ]" are reserved.
 Now the spam are marked with <SPAM> tag

 = 0.1.5 =